 3. The editor should consider giving authors the possibility of nominating peer reviewers or requesting that particular reviewers do not review their papers.

-The editor of the UOSJHSS and the UOSJSLS shall ensure that all published material is electronically archived at the UOS central library
+The editor of the UoS (JSIS) shall ensure that all published material is electronically archived at the UOS central library

 Disclosure and conflicts of interest